zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **instanceBaseUrls**

-    Specifies a list of base URLs to your service to the REST resource.
+    This parameter specifies a list of base URLs to your service to the REST resource.
 It will be the prefix for the following URLs:

     * **homePageRelativeUrl**
     * **statusPageRelativeUrl**